her/central.vim/README.md

 **Centralize Backup, Swap, Undo**

-Create directories to store unique backup, swap, and undo files in a centralized place.
+Create and manage directories to store unique backup, swap, and undo files in a centralized place.

 Backup, swap, and undo are created in `$VIMHOME` (which defaults to `~/.vim` on Unix based systems).